nixworks/public/news/2004/08/14/index.md

 ##### Samarra
 ### [ US planes bomb the city of Samarra, north-west of Baghdad.
 In Najaf, a fragile ceasefire holds, with Muqtada al-Sadr making defiant statements but continuing negotiations.
 The Allawi government decides to withdraw from the negotiations in the afternoon. ](/news/2004/08/14/us-planes-bomb-the-city-of-samarra-north-west-of-baghdad-in-najaf-a-fragile-ceasefire-holds-with-muqtada-al-sadr-making-defiant-stateme.md)
-_Context: ceasefire, Muqtada al-Sadr, Baghdad, Iyad Allawi, Samarra, Najaf_
+_Context: Samarra, ceasefire, Iyad Allawi, Najaf, Baghdad, Muqtada al-Sadr_

 ##### Death by hanging
 ### [ India hangs convicted rapist and murderer Dhananjoy Chatterjee at dawn in Alipore jail, Kolkata &ndash; the country's first execution in nine years. ](/news/2004/08/14/india-hangs-convicted-rapist-and-murderer-dhananjoy-chatterjee-at-dawn-in-alipore-jail-kolkata-ndash-the-country-s-first-execution-in-ni.md)
-_Context: jail, execution, Dhananjoy Chatterjee, Kolkata, death by hanging, rape_
+_Context: jail, Kolkata, death by hanging, Dhananjoy Chatterjee, rape, execution_

 ## [Previous Day...](/news/2004/08/13/index.md)